Mix and match state and private education

 Move at year 7, age 11

 State to private

-Many independent schools too, ever mindful of those A level league tables, are increasingly keen to attract the brightest and the best, so much of the emphasis of the 11 plus entrance test is now put on raw IQ, which is generally gauged by verbal and non-verbal reasoning tests (English and maths are also on the menu at many schools though fewer every year).
-The high- flying City of London School for Boys, for example — which has always had a broad intake in terms of means and social class — takes two-thirds of its 11 plus entrants from the state sector and adjusts its marking according to the provenance of the candidates, giving leeway to those from state primary schools.
-Even academically and socially elite public schools such as Westminster and Eton are now eager to attract the ablest 11-year-olds from the state sector, and are prepared to educate them in the years between 11 and 13 at their own or allied prep schools.
-Harrow now provides free prep school education to the brightest boys aged 11-13 from particular London boroughs.
+Many independent schools too, ever mindful of those A level league tables, are increasingly keen to attract the brightest and the best, so much of the emphasis of the 11 plus entrance test is now put on raw IQ, which is generally gauged by verbal and non-verbal reasoning tests (English and maths are also on the menu at many schools).
+The high-flying City of London School for Boys, for example — which has always had a broad intake in terms of means and social class — takes two-thirds of its 11 plus entrants from the state sector.
+Even academically and socially elite public schools such as Westminster and St Paul’s are eager to attract the ablest 11-year-olds from the state sector into their own or allied prep schools.
+Harrow now provides bursaries to fund prep school education for the brightest boys aged 11-13 from particular London boroughs.
 Eton offers 13+ scholarships to boys who have attended a state school in at least years 6, 7 and 8.